 The data provided on this website is derived in whole or in part from publicly available, individually researched, and source-provided data, including "as is" data via the Zestimate API.

-The scale provides information about improving resilience but cannot capture every factor influencing your home's performance against a disaster.
-That is why it is critical to secure a custom home inspection to determine the exact features of your home before beginning a retrofit project.
+The scale provides information about improving resilience, but it cannot capture every factor influencing your home's performance against a disaster.
+That is why it is crucial to conduct a custom home inspection to determine the exact features of your home before undertaking a retrofit project.

 After you put in an address, the site will show tabs for the top three perils, and you can click back and forth to see the retrofit recommendations for each one.
 The weather perils are generated based on the National Risk Index.